Looking for the best insurance as a digital nomad in Canada?

 Consider Genki if: You're staying longer-term, participating in winter activities, want minimal out-of-pocket costs, need comprehensive coverage, or value lower deductibles for Canada's prices.
 View Genki's details.

-Consider SafetyWing if: You're budget-focused, visiting mainly in summer, comfortable with higher deductibles, staying shorter periods, or primarily in cities.
+Consider SafetyWing if: You're visiting mainly in summer, staying shorter periods, or primarily in cities.
 View SafetyWing's details.

 Explore more digital nomad insurance options